JavaScript

 5. Write a find(value) function that returns the node with the given value.

-6. Write a levelOrder(callback) function that accepts an optional callback function as its parameter. levelOrder should traverse the tree in breadth-first level order and provide each node as an argument to the callback.
-As a result, the callback will perform an operation on each node following the order in which they are traversed. levelOrder may be implemented using either iteration or recursion (try implementing both!).
-The method should return an array of values if no callback is given as an argument.
-Tip: You will want to use an array acting as a queue to keep track of all the child nodes that you have yet to traverse and to add new ones to the list (as you saw in the video).
+6. Write a levelOrder(callback) function that accepts a callback function as its parameter. levelOrder should traverse the tree in breadth-first level order and call the callback on each node as it traverses, passing the whole node as an argument, similarly to how Array.prototype.forEach might work for arrays. levelOrder may be implemented using either iteration or recursion (try implementing both!).
+If no callback function is provided, throw an Error reporting that a callback is required.
+Tip: You will want to use an array acting as a queue to keep track of all the child nodes that you have yet to traverse and to add new ones to the list (video on level order traversal).

-7. Write inOrder(callback), preOrder(callback), and postOrder(callback) functions that also accept an optional callback as a parameter.
-Each of these functions should traverse the tree in their respective depth-first order and yield each node to the provided callback.
-The functions should return an array of values if no callback is given as an argument.
+7. Write inOrder(callback), preOrder(callback), and postOrder(callback) functions that also accept a callback as a parameter.
+Each of these functions should traverse the tree in their respective depth-first order and pass each node to the provided callback.
+The functions should throw an Error if no callback is given as an argument, like with levelOrder.

 8. Write a height(node) function that returns the given node’s height.
 Height is defined as the number of edges in the longest path from a given node to a leaf node.